Shaik-Imamuddin/console-projects/README.md

 ->I had taken an empty list it will append the tasks to the list ->In the same way we can remove and display the tasks of the list ->Until you go for choice 4 it will repeatedly iterate the loop.

+#Number Guessing Game
+->it will generate a random number between 1 to 10 ->we have to guess the correct number with in 3 chances ->else we lost the game